 - Go into Settings (or open Advanced Settings) and move to VPN Service.

 - Ensure that all clients using the VPN connection to access the internet and home network are allowed.

 - Confirm the settings by hitting ‘Apply.’

-The common question VPN users ask is, “Should I use a VPN on my router in Canada?”.
+The common question VPN users ask is, “Should I use a VPN on my router?”.
 Well, it is hard to tell as it depends on your connection requirements and technical demands.
 Although a router with a VPN provides complete protection for unlimited devices, it comes with a fair share of issues that need immediate attention and solution.